JeremyFisher/GenRe-ShapeHD/README.md

 ## Training Data Download

 Download the training data for the 13/42 split on ShapeNet using the following command.
-Not that ~620GB of space is required to download this data.
+Note that ~620GB of space is required to download this data.

 ```
 bash download.sh